Montana-Media-Arts/webDesignFall2024/_docs/topic-12/02-rwd/page-05.md

   }
 ```

-The following example shows a simple responsive web page, with two columns:
+The following example shows a simple responsive web page with two columns:

 ```css
 .menu {